rcompanhoni/javascript-snippets/README.md

 #### Lesson 1 - Binary Gap

 Write a function that given a positive integer N, returns the length of its longest binary gap.
 The function should return 0 if N doesn't contain a binary gap.

+#### Lesson 2 - Odd Occurrences in Array

+Write a function that, given an array A consisting of N integers fulfilling the above conditions, returns the value of the unpaired element.

 ## Chrome Extensions